DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/strategies-for-lps-uniswap.md

 6) **Provide Liquidity in Volatile Token Pools:** Volatile token pools are those with significant price fluctuation.
 Providing liquidity in these pools can be profitable due to high trading volumes (which means more fees), but it's also riskier.
 Prices can move dramatically and quickly, potentially leading to significant impermanent loss if the token prices deviate considerably from the price at which you provided liquidity.
 The decision to provide liquidity in these pools should be based on an individual's risk tolerance and belief in the long-term value of the tokens in question.

 Remember, the effectiveness of each strategy will depend on various factors, including market conditions, asset volatility, and your personal risk tolerance.
 Therefore, it is crucial to thoroughly assess your circumstances and objectives before committing to a strategy.

+---
+## Evaluation

+##### What is the advantage of the HODL 100% of One Token strategy?

+- [ ]  It minimizes volatility
+- [ ]  It hedges risk between two tokens
+- [x]  It can be beneficial if users believe strongly in the potential upside of a particular token
+- [ ]  It reduces risk of liquidity being outside of the trading range

+##### What is the advantage of providing narrow range liquidity in Uniswap V3?

+- [ ]  It minimizes volatility
+- [ ]  It hedges risk between two tokens
+- [ ]  It preserves capital during turbulent market conditions
+- [x]  It increases capital efficiency, potentially earning more fees for a given amount of capital

+##### What is a potential risk when providing liquidity in volatile token pools?

+- [ ]  The risk of losing stable coins
+- [x]  The risk of significant impermanent loss if token prices deviate considerably from the price at which liquidity was provided
+- [ ]  The risk of the pool becoming non-volatile
+- [ ]  The risk of decreasing capital efficiency